PowerShell/ProjectMercury/README.md

 ## Agent Concept

 AISH has a concept of different A.I Agents, these can be thought of like modules that users can use to interact with different A.I models.
-Right now there are two supported agents
+Right now there are three supported agents
 - `az-cli`
+- `az-ps`
 - `openai-gpt`

 If you run `aish` you will get prompted to choose between the two.